Top 10 American University & College Logos

 Howard University Logo

-Howard University is one of the universities with 86% black students.
-The institution came into existence after the end of the Civil War and the abolition of slavery.
+Howard University is one of the universities with the highest percentage of black students.
+The institution came into existence after the Civil War and the abolition of slavery.
 One of the reasons for its emergence was the great need for an educated population capable of working in the industrial sector.
 In addition, historical universities for black students came into existence because of racism and the reluctance of whites to associate with them.

 Yale University